 Charles has been working with Grantham Scholar Will Mihkelson and other University of Sheffield experts to develop a tool that encourages those involved in the design and construction of buildings to engage with the circular economy and build more sustainably.
 Find out more about Regenerate.

+Sheffield university academics argue more buildings should be renovated to aid post Covid-19 recovery.
 Sheffield newspaper The Star featured a story on the Regenerate tool.
-Read: Sheffield university academics argue more buildings should be renovated to aid post Covid-19 recovery.

-You can find out more about Charles’ research from his Research Profile
+You can find out more about Charles Gillott’s research on his Research Profile